mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ## Unfixed Bugs

-- To the best of my knowledge, there are no unresolved bugs present in this project.
+- To the best of my knowledge, there are no major unresolved bugs present in this project.

+- During the development of the dashboard, two entries "European Community" and "Unspecified" were identified as unknown country listings on the geographic map.
+Tableau was unable to automatically map these to specific geographic locations.
+Given that the frequency of these entries is minimal, their presence does not materially impact the data analysis, visualisations, or results.
+Therefore, they were retained in both the dataset and the dashboard visualisation for completeness, but were not prioritised for correction due to their negligible influence on insights.

 ## Development Roadmap